On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: The equilateral rhombus

-The diagonal $M$ divides the rhombus into two equilateral triangles $\cT_{e,1}$ and $\cT_{e,2}$, isometric to $\cT_e$.
-The diagonals $D$ and $M$ divide the rhombus into four hemiequilateral triangles $\cT_{h,j}, 1 \le j \le 4$, isometric to $\cT_h$, see Figure~\ref{F-rhome-2}.
-In the sequel, we also use the generic notation $\cT_e$ (resp. $\cT_h$) for any of the equilateral triangles (resp. hemiequilateral triangles) into which the rhombus decomposes.
+In this subsection, we analyze how symmetries influence the structure of the eigenvalues and eigenfunctions.
+The analysis is carried out for the equilateral rhombus, but the basics ideas work for the regular hexagon as well, and will be used in Section~\ref{S-hex}.

-We also denote by $D$ and $M$ the mirror symmetries with respect to the lines supporting the diagonals of the rhombus, and by $D^*$ and $M^*$ the action of these symmetries on functions, for example $D^*f = f \circ D$.
+In the sequel, we denote by the same letter $L$ a line in $\R^2$, and the mirror symmetry with respect to this line.
+We denote by $L^*$ the action of the symmetry $L$ on functions, $L^*\phi = \phi\circ L$.

-The symmetries $D$ and $M$ act by isometries on the rhombus, and they commute.
-The eigenspaces of $-\Delta$ for $(\rhe,\mathfrak{b})$, with $\mathfrak{b} \in \{\mathfrak{d,n}\}$, decompose into summands corresponding to the action of these symmetries.
-The eigenfunctions in each summand correspond to eigenfunctions of $-\Delta$ for the equilateral or hemiequilateral triangles into which the rhombus decomposes, with the boundary condition $\mathfrak b$ on the sides supported by $\partial \rhe$, and with mixed boundary conditions, either Dirichlet or Neumann, on the sides supported by the diagonals.
+A function $\phi$ is \emph{even} (or \emph{invariant}) with respect to $L$ if $L^*\phi = \phi$.
+It is \emph{odd} (or \emph{anti-invariant}) with respect to $L$ if $L^*\phi = -\phi$.
+In the former case, the line $L$ is an \emph{anti-nodal} line for $\phi$, i.e., the normal derivative $\nu_L \cdot \phi$ is zero along $L$, where $\nu_L$ denotes a unit field normal to $L$ along $L$.
+In the latter case, the line $L$ is a \emph{nodal} line for $\phi$, i.e., $\phi$ vanishes along $L$.

-To be more explicit, we need naming the eigenvalues according to Subsection~\ref{SS-inot}.
-For this purpose, we partition the boundaries of $\cT_e$ and $\cT_h$ into their three sides.
-For $\cT_h$, we number the sides $1$, $2$, $3$, in decreasing order of length, see Figure~\ref{F-Tsides}.
-For example, $\mu_i(\cT_h,\mathfrak n \mathfrak d \mathfrak n)$ denotes the $i$-th eigenvalue of $-\Delta$ in $\cT_h$ with Neumann boundary condition on the longest (1) and shortest (3) sides, and Dirichlet boundary condition on the other side (2).
+Let $\rhe$ be the interior of the equilateral rhombus with si\-des of length $1$, and vertices $(-\frac{\sqrt{3}}{2},0)$, $(0,-\frac{1}{2})$, $(\frac{\sqrt{3}}{2}),0)$ and $(0,\frac{1}{2})$.
+Call $D$ and $M$ its diagonals (resp. the longer one and the shorter one).
+The diagonal $M$ divides the rhombus into two equilateral triangles.
+The diagonals $D$ and $M$ divide the rhombus into four hemiequilateral triangles.
+In the sequel, we use the generic notation $\cT_e$ (resp. $\cT_h$) for any of the equilateral triangles (resp. hemiequilateral triangles) into which the rhombus decomposes, see Figure~\ref{F-rhome-1}.